Curriculum

 Conceptually, the Foundations of Public Affairs course introduces students to the realm of public affairs by examining the role that government plays in society, the historical evolution of the public sphere in the United States, and the moral and ethical aspects of public policies.
 The Analysis of Policy Adoption and Implementation course builds on this foundation by giving students a map and a framework for thinking about public policy from the inception of a proposal to the adoption of rules and policies all the way to the implementation and management of programs.

 While completing these core curricular requirements, students in the major also craft their own specific areas of expertise within public affairs.
-Each student takes five courses on specific policy areas of their choice and completes a university-recognized minor or certificate in a field of their choosing.
+Each student takes five courses on specific policy areas of their choice and completes a university-recognized minor/certificate (or a simultaneous major) in a field of their choosing.
 This allows every graduate to tailor their degree to their specific interests and passions.

 student analyzing in class